INSTALLATION GUIDE

 Step-by-Step Installation

-1. Survey — check heater kW rating, sauna room dimensions, cable route, consumer unit spare capacity, and earthing arrangement.
+1. Survey — heater data plate rating, sauna room dimensions, where the thermal insulation actually sits, cable route, consumer unit spare capacity, maximum demand and earthing arrangement.

-2. Install RCBO — fit an appropriately rated RCBO on a dedicated way at the consumer unit.
-Label as "Sauna Heater".
+2. Install the protective device — an RCBO on a dedicated way, rated to the data plate current per Reg 433.1.1.
+Label it "Sauna Heater".

-5. Connect the heater — terminate at the heater terminal block per the manufacturer instructions.
-Ensure minimum clearances to combustible materials.
+5. Connect the heater — terminate at the heater terminal block per the manufacturer instructions and observe the stated clearances to combustible materials.

-6. Install sauna lighting (if required) — use luminaires rated for sauna use.
-BS 7671 requires at least IPX4 (IPX5 where water jets are expected, Reg 703.512.2); in Zone 3 the equipment must withstand a minimum of 125°C. Wire in silicone rubber cable.
+6. Install sauna lighting, if required — luminaires rated for sauna use, at least IPX4 (IPX5 where water jets may reasonably be expected).
+Nothing but the heater and equipment belonging to it may go in Zone 1, and in Zone 3 the luminaire must withstand a minimum of 125°C. The switch goes outside the room (Reg 703.537.5).

-9. Test and certify — complete all initial verification tests and issue an EIC.
-Notify under Part P.
+9. Test and certify — complete initial verification, issue an EIC, and notify the work under Part P.

 Try Elec-Mate free for 7 days